brygudino/StudentPlanner/README.md

 # StudentPlanner

+On GitHub please select the "updated_main" branch when pulling.

 In order to run this program, Android Studio will be needed.
 When you open it, at the top choose the Pixel_3a_API_31_arm64-v8a emulator.
 Then, to the left of that, click the drop down and create a configuration to run the app.